OpenCTI-Platform/docs/docs/usage/automation.md

 !!! warning "Verify your playbook"

-    It is possible that imported playbooks contains data that does not exist in your platofrm.
-For instance, the intial playbook could have listened on a specific label & apply a spefific marking that does exist in your platform.
-Thereofre when you import a playbook, alwyas check all of the boxes/steps to ensure your playbook willl run smoothly.
+    Imported playbooks may contain data that does not exist in your platform.
+For instance, the initial playbook could have listened on a specific label & applied a specific marking that does not exist in your platform.
+Therefore, when you import a playbook, always check all the boxes/steps to ensure your playbook will run smoothly.

 **Applicable steps & data to verify:**
 - Listen knowledge events/ Manual enrollment / Query knowledge on regular basis / Match knowledge / Reduce knowledge / Manipulate knowledge